jonidaniel/full-stack-sovelluskehitys-to00bs65-3007/WS05_REST_API/readme.md

 ## App description

-Express Server
+- **Express Server**

-Fetch, add, update and delete people from/to a database
+  - Fetch, add, update and delete people from/to a database

-REST API architecture
+  - REST API architecture

-Uses Mongoose object modeling for interacting with MongoDB
+  - Uses Mongoose object modeling for interacting with MongoDB

 ## How to get started

-- Start command (at root):
+- Start command:

-  - _node app_
+  - node app (at root)

-- Install needed dependencies (at root):
+- Install needed dependencies:

-  - _npm i_
+  - npm i (at root)

 ## Available routes